Home » Our Academy » Attendance

 Arriving at school on time is not only essential for the pupil’s own learning, it encourages habits of good timekeeping and lessens any classroom disruption.
 Late arrival means pupils risk missing important information which can seriously disadvantage them.

-Pupils can arrive from 8:40am when the playground gates are opened.
-There is also a breakfast club provision which starts from 7:30am and places can be booked via scopay.
+• Pupils can arrive from 8:40am when the gates open and can enter classrooms from 8:45am.
+There is a breakfast club which opens at 7:30am.
+This must be pre booked in advance.

 • All pupils are expected to arrive at school in good time for the start of the school day at 9:00am.

-• If a pupil arrives after 9:00am, they will be marked in the register as late.
+• If a pupil arrives after 9:00am, they will be marked in the register as late and will have missed out on the extra practise.

 Staff may ask to meet with parents/carers of pupils who regularly arrive late to discuss reasons for lateness and explore solutions.